TrystanScottLambert/Cross_Matching/README.md

 `git clone https://github.com/TrystanScottLambert/Cross_Matching.git`

 ## Execution
 This script can be downloaded and read in as one would a python package i.e. import Cross_Match as cm.
-From there the limited number of functions can be used
+From there the limited number of functions can be used.
+Just make sure that the Cross_Match.py script is in the same folder as the script you want to use.

+In the future this might be pip installable but this is currently not the case.

 The main function is Cross_match and is the one which should be used most often.
 This takes 2 sets of positional arrays and cross matches the first one into the other returning a list of indicies matches in the 1st, indicies matches in the 2nd, indicies which couldn't find a match in the 1st, indicies which couldn't find a match in the 2nd, the on sky separation between the matches and the line of sight offesets between the matches.
 `